slozier55/dailypush/README.md

 > nano run.sh

+Replace the capitalized words with your data, save and execute the following commands.

 > chmod +x run.sh

-Replace the capitalized words with your data, save and execute the following command.

 > ./run.sh

 Every dot below this line is the number of times that the tool has been executed.
 A push is executed every 15 minutes.

+.
 .
 .
 .